mahouboy23/IB-notes/Comparative essay.md

 >[! questions:]
 >In what ways and for what reasons is ...?

-you will need to start organizing your ideas using a mind map
+- You will need to start organizing your ideas using a mind map
+- Write a good thesis statement which make a claim about the author's purpose in writing
+- Find evidence from both text to support the claims that you make in your thesis statement.